Danga Bay Marina, MALAYSIA

 - Auto spares and parts facilities within 2 km radius

-Check in can be done with Immigration at the Immigration Complex, 4 kms away by road and with the Harbour Master (Jabatan Laut), which is 1km along the waterfront from the anchorage, towards the causeway.
-Customs are only required for check out and issue of Port Clearance after check out with Harbour Master.
-Immigration check out is not required if stopping at further Malaysian ports, or until final check out in Langkawi for Phuket or other destinations.
-As in all Malaysian ports there is no charge for check in or out.
+Check-in can be done with Immigration at the Immigration Complex, 4 km away by road and with the Harbour Master (Jabatan Laut), which is 1km along the waterfront from the anchorage, towards the causeway.
+Customs is only required to check out an issue of Port Clearance after check out with Harbour Master.
+Immigration checks out is not required if stopping at further Malaysian ports, or until final check out in Langkawi for Phuket or other destinations.
+As in all Malaysian ports, there is no charge for check in or out.
 Passports receive a new entry stamp, which is good for three months stay in Malaysia, each time you return across the causeway from Singapore.

 VHF channel 74